 Key derivation

 This allows you to derive new, distinct keys from a high-entropy master key.
-For example, separate keys for encryption and authentication with Encrypt-then-MAC by changing the personalisation constant, salt, and/or info.
+For example, separate keys for encryption and authentication with by changing the personalization constant, salt, and/or info.

 256-bit keys are recommended.
 Larger keys are unnecessary.

-Fills a span with output keying material computed from input keying material, a personalisation constant, a salt, and optional additional contextual info.
+Fills a span with output keying material computed from input keying material, a personalization constant, a salt, and optional additional contextual info.

 outputKeyingMaterial